MarcRussell2/car-accident-analysis/README.md

  - How does weather (temperature, wind, precipitation, visibility, etc.) effect accident rates? <sup>MVP.1</sup>

  - What are the safest states to drive in?  <sup>MVP.1</sup>

+ - When are the safest times of the day/month/year to drive?  <sup>MVP.1</sup>

+ - Do higher income neighborhoods have lower accident rates? <sup>MVP.3</sup>

  - Do neighborhoods with high education taxes have lower accident rates? <sup>MVP.3</sup>